-SI.
+Distinction between Coercion and Oridue initidence SI.
 No. Basis Coercion Undue Influence 1.
 Definition use physical force to obtain In undue influence mental or moral pressure is used to get the consent of the other party.
-2. Parties 3.
-Relationsh ip In coercion, the parties to the contract do not have any definite relationship with each other. parties under fiduciary 4.
-Intention In undue influence the influencing party uses its position to obtain an unfair advantage over the other party.
+2. Parties Undue Influence must be made by a party to the contract.
+3. Relationsh ip In coercion, the parties to the contract do not have any definite relationship with each other. parties under fiduciary 4.
+Intention ļ. , In undue influence the influencing party uses its position to obtain an unfair advantage over the other party.